Declan Cassidy: Career

 Cassidy's television series, The House, commissioned by the Broadcasting Commission of Ireland, screened in 2009 on Dublin's community channel, DCTV.
 In 2010 his Irish Film Board funded short film Veronique featuring Martha Christie in the title role was released.
 It was followed up by The Bouquet, The Box and Spoon in 2011.

 In 2012 Etihad Airways featured a collection of Cassidy's short films as part of their inflight entertainment.
 This included his newly released short film Wedding Planners.

 In December 2014, following the death of homeless man Johnathan Corrie in an inner city doorway of Cassidy's native Dublin, the film maker released his short film Whatever Turns You On for viewing online in conjunction with Focus Ireland to raise funds for the charity.

-This coincided with the death of his father, artist James Cassidy (1926-2014).
+This coincided with the death of his father, artist James Cassidy (1926–2014).
 Cassidy took a sabbatical from work to take care of his mother, Josephine, who had been diagnosed with Alzheimer's disease.
 Cassidy used the time that his mother attended a daycare centre to read Italian and Spanish at Trinity College Dublin and to write his debut novel.
 Pins and Needles was published in September 2017 and rose to number three on the best sellers chart at Dublin's landmark Hodges Figgis bookstore.
 Cassidy graduated from Trinity in 2020, in absentia, due to the COVID-19 pandemic, securing a Bachelor's degree with First Class Honours.
 Having contracted COVID-19 in March 2020, Cassidy was left suffering from anosmia.
 When neither his sense of smell nor taste had returned by the end of the year, he set up a Facebook support group, Tasteless Cuisine, and attracted both national and international media attention when he revealed that he was putting chilis into all of his food, including his morning porridge, in order to have some sensation whilst eating.

 With his mother's disease having progressed to the point where she required full-time professional care, Cassidy re-engaged with the film and television industry, focussing on both directing and producing.
-He secured funding from the Broadcasting Commission of Ireland for Romancing Ireland, a six-part television series that focusses on the eating habits of five non-Irish national communities in Ireland that the 2016 census found to be in growth - Brazilian, French, Italian, Romanian and Spanish.
+He secured funding from the Broadcasting Commission of Ireland for Romancing Ireland, a six-part television series that focussed on the eating habits of five non-Irish national communities in Ireland that the 2016 census found to be in growth – Brazilian, French, Italian, Romanian and Spanish.
 The name of the series derived from the fact that all five countries are speakers of Romance languages.
-Cassidy also received funding from the Broadcasting Commission of Ireland to produce and direct a television miniseries, A Finglas Story, which, in three half-hour episodes, tells the story of the north Dublin neighbourhood where Cassidy grew up.
+Cassidy went on to receive funding from the Broadcasting Commission of Ireland to produce and direct a number of television series including A Finglas Story, which, in three half-hour episodes, tells the story of the north Dublin neighbourhood where Cassidy grew up.